Suraj-0007/Weather_Mobile_App/README.md

 <h2>🛠️ Notes</h2>
 Built using eas build for Android and iOS

-iOS .ipa not included due to Apple provisioning restrictions
+iOS .ipa not included due to Apple provisioning restrictions.
+While building for iOS it asked to login Apple account.
+If you have Apple account you can build it and run the application.

 # Running React Native and Expo application